fervenceslau/esp32-arduino/mains-voltmeter/README.md

    - CLI may ask to install npm dependencies afterwards.
 It is wise to accept this procedure.
 5. **Hosting**.
 Press enter to select **public** as the web app main folder and accept to rewrite all urls to index.
 Do not overwrite any files asked in this configuration.
 6. Deploy the web app project with `firebase deploy`.
 This step will take some time and, in the end, CLI will return the URL for the web app, such as **Hosting URL: https://esp32-mains-voltage-monitor.firebaseapp.com**.
    - To emulate HTTP functions and hosting for testing on local URLs, use `firebase serve --only functions, hosting`.
-More information about CLI can be found on [Firebase CLI reference](https://firebase.google.com/docs/cli).
+More information about CLI can be found at [Firebase CLI reference website](https://firebase.google.com/docs/cli).

 #### Hardware Configuration